-For years I have been both a host and hosted traveling cyclists with a similar organization (warmshowers.org) and now after selling my house and finishing a fantastic career (health sciences librarian, Medical Society Exec, Adult computer skills instructor, and community volunteer) I am planning on full timing in my RoadTrek 210 Popular campervan.
+For years I have hosted traveling cyclists with a similar organization (warmshowers.org) and now after selling my house and finishing a fantastic career (health sciences librarian, Medical Society Exec, Adult computer skills instructor, and community volunteer) I am full timing in my RoadTrek 210 Popular campervan.
 I am a senior Returned Peace Corps Volunteer, having lived and worked in Azerbaijan from 2008-2010.
 I have cycled and camped many places in the USA/Canada and the world, and done housesitting/petsitting in the USA and in New Zealand.
 I hope to combine all of these experiences along with the hospitality of the Boondockers Welcome in the coming years.
-I generally travel solo, but occasionally I am joined by one of my 4 adult grandchildren, or perhaps a friend.
+In 2021 I am campground hosting in Michigan's Upper Peninsula: 6 weeks at Mouth of the Two-Hearted River State Forest Campground (Michigan DNR volunteer) and another 8 weeks) September/October) at Pictured Rocks National Lakeshore Twelve Mile Beach Campground (my 4th year w/National Parks).
 I love to be spontaneous and drive the old highways - so I hope to find new places and make new connections on Boondockers Welcome.

 Computer skills (Word, Internet, Excel, mobile devices) but not techy stuff like repairing computers or installing networks.

 I am traveling with my 8 year old English Shepard -- calm cousin to the Border Collie.
 Her name is Peri and she is well behaved and leash trained.
 She sometimes is shy with strangers

 I am a nature loving sort of person - so the ideal boondocking location for me would be a smaller community, national forest, or farmland area.
 If caught without a place to stay -- I have done Walmart!
 I am always on the lookout for rail trails to ride my bicycle.